-For Fiscal Year 2022-23, the full cost of providing landscape maintenance services in the Open Space Districts totals \$3,707,151.
-In addition to the landscape maintenance services costs, \$368,200 in planned projects will be included in Fiscal Year 2022-23.
-All landscape maintenance costs and planned project expenditures are recovered through the OSD collectibles and reserves of each Open Space District.
-Given this, there is no direct impact to the General Fund.
+For Fiscal Year 2022-23, the estimated cost of providing landscape maintenance services in the Open Space Districts totals \$3,707,151.
+In addition to the landscape maintenance services costs, \$368,200 in projects are planned in Fiscal Year 2022-23.
+All landscape maintenance services and planned project expenditures are funded solely through the OSD collectibles and reserves of each Open Space District.